ipython/ipython/docs/source/config/custommagics.rst

     def load_ipython_extension(ipython):
         """
-        Any nodule file that define a function named load_ipython_extension can be loaded via `load_ext` or be configured to be autoloaded by IPython at startup time.
+        Any module file that define a function named `load_ipython_extension` can be loaded via `%load_ext module.path` or be configured to be autoloaded by IPython at startup time.
         """
         # You can register the class itself without instantiating it.
 IPython will
         # call the default constructor on it.